Ghana: Transition to independence

 In 1947, the newly formed United Gold Coast Convention led by "The Big Six" called for "self-government within the shortest possible time" following the 1946 Gold Coast legislative election.
 Kwame Nkrumah, a Ghanaian nationalist who led Ghana from 1957 to 1966 as the country's first prime minister and president, formed the Convention People's Party in 1949 with the motto "self-government now".
 The party initiated a "positive action" campaign involving non-violent protests, strikes and non-cooperation with the British authorities.
 Nkrumah was arrested and sentenced to one year imprisonment during this time.
-In the Gold Coast's 1951 general election, he was elected to Parliament and released from prison to become leader of government business.
-He became the prime minister in 1952.
-He improved the infrastructure of the country, and his Africanisation policies created better career opportunities for Ghanaians.
+In the Gold Coast's 1951 general election, he was elected to Parliament and was released from prison.
+He became prime minister in 1952 and began a policy of Africanization.

-On 6 March 1957 at midnight, the Gold Coast, Ashanti, the Northern Territories, and British Togoland were unified as one single independent dominion within the British Commonwealth under the name Ghana.
+At midnight on 6 March 1957, the Gold Coast, Ashanti, the Northern Territories, and British Togoland were unified as one single independent dominion within the British Commonwealth under the name Ghana.
 This was done under the Ghana Independence Act 1957.
 The current flag of Ghana, consisting of the colours red, gold, green, and a black star, dates back to this unification.
-It was designed by Theodosia Okoh; the red represents the blood that was shed towards independence; the gold represents the industrial minerals wealth of Ghana; the green symbolises the rich grasslands of Ghana, and the black star is the symbol of the Ghanaian people and African emancipation.
+On 1 July 1960, following the Ghanaian constitutional referendum and Ghanaian presidential election, Nkrumah declared Ghana a republic and assumed the presidency.
+6 March is the nation's Independence Day, and 1 July is celebrated as Republic Day.